-Don't expect a stylish interior complete with fermentation tanks and the other signifiers of the craft beer genre - Hopaholic is a relatively modest space where beers take center stage.
-This also means that Hopaholic tends to draw discerning beer fans from near and far, rather than the throngs who pass by the party street it's located on.
-Save for some cheese and crackers, Hopaholic doesn't serve any food, but there are a couple of burger places nearby, including W35 and Kandalló.
+Hopaholic's eschews the contemporary signifiers of the craft beer genre - don't expect fermentation tanks, exposed bricks, or tattoed bartenders.
+Here beers take center stage.
+This also means that Hopaholic's customers are usually discerning beer fans from near and far, rather than the throngs who pass by the busy party street it's located on.
+Save for some cheese and crackers, Hopaholic doesn't serve food, but there are a couple of burger places nearby, including W35 and Kandalló.